Topological Hall Response from Canted Antiferromagnetic Order in $d$-Electron Kagome Systems: Introduction

-A natural question is therefore whether QAHE can occur in a multi-orbital $d$-electron system with non-collinear spin order but \textit{without} spin-orbit coupling (SOC).
-The orbital degree of freedom can either disrupt or reinforce the QAHE.
-The spins are coupled to the conduction electron and may induce a spin-dependent effective flux in real space, giving a complex hopping integral for the electron and spin-splitting in electronic structure, despite zero net magnetization.
-Coplanar collinear spin order turns out to give no quantum anomalous Hall effect due to trivial real space flux, even with anisotropic hopping integral, unless one introduces a transfer-type spin-orbit coupling\cite{MacDonaldPRL}.
-The topological quantum anomalous Hall effect requires non-coplanar non-collinear spin order and we report here on the manifestation of the quantum version of the topological Hall effect in multi-orbital system.
+A key ingredient of both classical and quantum AHE is the breaking of time-reversal symmetry.
+In ferromagnets, the symmetry breaking is due to a non-vanishing net magnetization.
+In antiferromagnets, however, the net magnetization is zero and the magnetic ordering not controllable via an external magnetic field.
+This has spurred the conventional belief that antiferromagnets are not suitable for applications.
+This view has been challenged by recent developments, demonstrating that some effects may still be explored, thus giving rise to emerging fields like antiferromagnetic spintronics.\cite{ManchonRMP}

-All the five orbitals contribute to nonzero Chern number, with opposite signs for the two spin sectors which, under certain conditions, give a record-breaking Chern number $C=\pm 5$, which would be the largest Chern number known to date to occur in natural quantum materials without heterostructure engineering.
+It is well understood that in collinear bipartite antiferromagnets, e.g. on the honeycomb lattice, spin staggering implies a zero net magnetization and a spin-degenerate electronic structure.
+However, a zero net magnetization may also arise in a less trivial manner by non-collinear ordering, for example on triangular and kagome lattices.\cite{Sachdev1992PRB} On a kagome lattice with antiferromagnetic interactions, the classical AHE has been predicted theoretically from explicit spin-orbit coupling\cite{MacDonaldPRL} and observed experimentally via its anomalously large Hall conductivity.\cite{ScienceLargeAHE,NatureLargeAHE} Canted ferromagnetic and antiferromagnetic orders near collinearity, but with spin chirality, have been predicted to give rise to the chiral Hall effect\cite{ChiralHECP} which was observed experimentally in van-der-Waals materials with non-coplanar spin order.\cite{TakagiNatPhys}

-\textit{Model} --- A minimal tight-binding model is considered, consisting of hopping term for $d$-electrons and its coupling to Zeeman-like exchange field from the spin order, plus onsite energy term that lifts the degeneracy between different $d$-orbitals~:
+In heterostructured kagome systems, the QAHE due to canted spin order of localized $d$-orbital electrons was studied theoretically for $s$-orbital conduction electrons.\cite{ZhouNanoLett} In transition-metal based compounds such as metal-organic frameworks (MOFs),\cite{YaghiNature, Shaiek} however, the conduction electrons are $d$-type and the fate of the QAHE in such multi-orbital systems is still unclear.
+Such compounds are inherently two-dimensional and display narrow energy bands, differing from both porous 3D MOFs and kagome metals which consist of coupled inorganic kagome layers and are usually characterized by wide bands.
+A natural question we want to address in the present article is therefore whether the QAHE can occur in a multi-orbital $d$-electron system with non-collinear spin order but \textit{in the absence} of explicit spin-orbit coupling (SOC) term, since the orbital degree of freedom might either disrupt or reinforce the QAHE.
+The coupling of the localized spin texture to the conduction electrons may induce a spin-dependent effective flux in real space, as manifested in complex hopping integrals for the electrons and the spin splitting of the electronic structure, even without net magnetization.
+Coplanar non-collinear spin order turns out to give no QAHE due to trivial real-space fluxes, unless a transfer-type explicit spin-orbit coupling is introduced.\cite{MacDonaldPRL}